mapbox/node-pre-gyp/README.md

     export node_pre_gyp_accessKeyId=xxx
     export node_pre_gyp_secretAccessKey=xxx

 You may also need to specify the `region` if it is not explicit in the `host` value you use.
 The `bucket` can also be specified but it is optional because `node-pre-gyp` will detect it from the `host` value.
+However if you are using a custom domain and the bucket can't be derived from the host, you need to specify it.
+Note that case is taken into account when reading environment variable keys, so be sure to use them verbatim.

 #### 4) Package and publish your build